 Today is the feast of the Franciscan friar St Joseph of Cupertino (the name of his birth place, a small town in southern Italy), who died on this day in 1663 at the age of 60.
 He is certainly best known nowadays for the fact that he levitated quite a number of times, and these acts of levitation were attested by unimpeachable witnesses as part of the cause of his canonization.
 The revised Butler’s Lives of the Saints points out that one of the great experts on the canonization process, Cardinal Prosper Lambertini, the future Pope Benedict XIV, served for a time as the “devil’s advocate” for his cause, and after personally examining all the eyewitness testimonies, was absolutely convinced of their truthfulness.

 From 1639-53, St Joseph lived at the mother church of his order, the basilica of St Francis in Assisi.
 Earlier this year, I visited the church, and was taken on a tour of part of the complex which includes the rooms where he lived.
 Here are a few pictures of some 2nd class relics of his, and some views of the building and the surrounding countryside; fortunately, it was a particularly nice day when I was there.
-For reasons which remain unknown to this day, St Joseph was sent away from Assisi in 1653, and spent the last 13 years of his life being moved from one Franciscan house to another (the Roman breviary refers to this aspect of his history), so his relics are in the order’s church at Osimo in the Marches region of Italy.
+For reasons which remain unknown to this day, St Joseph was sent away from Assisi in 1653, and spent the last 13 years of his life being moved from one Franciscan house to another (the Roman breviary refers to this aspect of his history), so his body is in the order’s church at Osimo in the Marches region of Italy.

 A modern, Byzantine-style icon of him.